tom-seddon/beeblink/docs/fs.md

 ## Run server on PC

-Unzip the server zip file somewhere on your PC.
-The command line options are slightly different depending on whether you're using the Tube serial interface or an AVR.
+Unzip the server zip file somewhere on your PC, and run it like this from the command line:

-### Tube Serial

-Run with `--list-devices` to get a list of serial devices the server can communicate with.
-You'll just have to guess which is the right one, as there's no autodetection process yet...

-OS X/Linux: `./beeblink_server --list-devices`

-Windows: `beeblink_server --list-devices`

-Then run the server as follows, replacing `DEVICE_NAME` with the name of the device from the list.
-On my Mac, for example, this is `/dev/tty.usbserial-FT33WLVU`.

-OS X/Linux: `./beeblink_server --serial-device=DEVICE_NAME`

-Windows: `beeblink_server --serial-device=DEVICE_NAME`

-### AVR

-Run it like this from the command line:

 OS X/Linux: `./beeblink_server --default-volume beeblink ./volumes`

 Windows: `beeblink_server --default-volume beeblink ./volumes`

-Any AVR devices you have connected will be autodetected.
+The AVR or Tube serial devices you have connected will be autodetected.

 After a moment you should get a `Server running...` message.